DrYoussefTemraz/DrYoussefTemraz/README.md

 ### **Front-End Developer @ CraftScene**
 *May 2023 – May 2025*
 - Worked on **two core applications** in the construction-tech domain: a customer-facing website and an admin/business dashboard.
-- Built **reusable UI systems**, integrated APIs, developed **scalable architectures**, and ensured **high-quality UX**.
+- Built **reusable UI systems**, integrated APIs, and developed **scalable architectures** using **React, TypeScript, and Appwrite**.
+- Used Appwrite for **authentication**, **database management**, and **secure API interactions**.
-- Collaborated closely with designers, backend teams, and business stakeholders to deliver reliable end-to-end solutions.
+- Collaborated with designers, backend engineers, and business stakeholders to deliver reliable end-to-end solutions.

 ### **Freelancer (Remote)**
 *May 2025 – Present*
 - Developing **custom web applications** for clients in various industries.
+- Using **Appwrite** to build fast, reliable backend services — authentication, storage, database, cloud functions, and more.
 - Leveraging my **medical background** to contribute to **healthcare and medical technology projects**, including business development, workflow optimization, and UX/UI strategy.
 - Helping healthcare startups and organizations build **patient-centric web solutions** with scalable, maintainable architectures.